Parameterization of Lines

 Set your calculator window to have -10 ≤ x ≤ 10 and -10 ≤ y ≤ 10.
 Then, at the same time, graph the parametric functions

 x(t) = 1 + 2t , y(t) = 2 + 3t

 x(t) = t, y(t) = 0.5 + 1.5t.

 That's because both sets of parametric equations are describing the same line.

-As with the unit circle, there are infinitely many ways to parameterize any particular line.
-Multipile correct solutions are possible.
+As with the unit circle, there are infinitely many ways to parametrize any particular line.
+Multiple correct solutions are possible.

 If we graph our solution and the other solution together and see only one line, then we've found a different correct answer.